What a ride

 We watched The Invisible Man and, surprisingly, it was very good.
-Elizabeth Moss is an excellent actor and I always enjoy watching her.
+Elisabeth Moss is an excellent actor and I always enjoy watching her.
 I was impressed by how well the film integrates and centres the theme of an abusive relationship, and also how effectively it makes use of its small budget.
 A lot of the most gripping scenes are just a camera pointing menacingly at empty space, but the script and performances and sound design really sell it, and the small number of visual effects sequences are extremely well executed.
 I think Leigh Whannell might be good!
 Which sort of makes me want to rewatch Saw.

 I’m happy that Sony has made Uncharted: The Nathan Drake Collection available for free on PS4.
 Uncharted 2 & 3 are very good games that are definitely worth playing, and this will likely prompt me to replay them since I won’t have to dig out the disc.
 Journey is overrated but also worth playing at this price point.

 Out of nowhere I’ve started to feel a little bit uncomfortable with Animal Crossing.
 Veganism aside I don’t live an ethical life by any meaningful standard, but there’s still something distasteful about the core loop of plundering other islands in a consequence-free environment.
 It would’ve been a fun contemporary twist if the game had contained some basic ecological mechanics (overfishing?) rather than focusing so hard on limitless consumption of infinitely renewable natural resources.
 But then it would be zero fun and everyone would be angry and that’s why I don’t design games.